adam-narozniak/MIPS_matrix_calculator/README.md

 6 2 9
 ```

-Where you can choose operation from: + - * det
+Operation: + - * det
+Numbers can be positive or negative.
 ## Constrains
 If a specified operation isn't doable, then program throw an error communating that.
 The same applies to path address,
 which is stored in the .data segment.